Airlie Beach, Queensland: Facilities

 Airlie Beach Water Police Station is at 38 Shingley Drive (20.2661°S 148.7130°E).
 The station's area of responsibility extends from Cape Upstart to north to St Lawrence to the south.

+Transport

+Air travel is served by the nearest Whitsunday Coast Airport which is located approximately 39 km south of Airlie Beach.

 Events

 Annually, The Great Barrier Reef Festival is held in Airlie Beach and includes attractions ranging from fireworks on the foreshore to live music by local artists.
 The event is hosted by local company Cruise Whitsundays.

 In November each year, the Airlie Beach Festival of Music is held in the area and spans over multiple days.
 The event includes both Australian and international musicians that play throughout the festival.

+In September 2024 the Whitsundays Writers Festival returned after a seven year hiatus.